St Gilbert's Curriculum

-The curriculum that we offer at St Gilbert’s starts with, takes into account the needs of all of our pupils and is designed to encourage them to challenge and question the world in which we live and think about how their place in the world can make it better.
+The curriculum that we offer at St Gilbert’s starts with and takes into account the needs of all of our pupils, and is designed to encourage them to challenge and question the world in which we live and think about how their place in the world can make it better.
 We want to develop future change makers who believe that all is achievable through hard work, dedication and determination.

 In order to ensure that our curriculum is relevant to our children, we draw on the rich reserves of our locality in order to support topics taught.
 The curriculum is further enhanced by a variety of extra-curricular learning opportunities, outdoor provision, trips, visits by external agencies and extra-curricular clubs.

 To summarise, we offer a broad curriculum that has a clear intent for each subject area.
 This clearly informs our planning, teaching, learning and assessment.
-Our curriculum is rooted in the needs of the community at St Gilbert’s in order that each individual is valued as a unique part of God’s family.
 Our aim is to uncover and grow to fruition the unique God-given gift that each individual bears.